armory/docs/content/en/docs/spinnaker-user-guides/terraform-use-integration.md

 **Plan stage**

 A Plan stage in a pipeline performs the same action as running the `terraform plan` command.
 Although a Plan stage is not strictly required since an Apply stage performs a `terraform plan` if no plan file exists, it's a good idea to have one.
-You'll understand why when during the Manual Judgment stage.
+You'll understand why during the Manual Judgment stage.

-you do not need to For this stage, configure the following:
+For this stage, configure the following:

 - For the **Terraform version**, pick any version, such as `0.13.3`.
 - For the **Action**, choose **Plan**.
 - **Main Terraform Artifact**
   - Select **Expected Artifact > Define a new artifact**
-    - Select **Account > gitrepo**
+    - Select **Account > <YourGitRepo>**.
+This is the Git repo that was configured when you enabled the Terraform Integration and houses your Terraform code.
     - In **URL**, add the URL to the Git repo that houses your Terraform code.
-- Under **Terraform Artifacts**
+- Under **Produces Artifacts**
-  1. Select **Add variable file > Expected Artifact > Define a new artifact**.
+  1. Select **Define artifact**.
+A window appears.
-  2. Select **Account > embedded-artifact**
+  2. Optionally, provide a descriptive display name.
+  3. For **Match Artifact > Account** , select **embedded-artifact** .
-  3. Name it `planfile`.
+  4. Name the artifact `planfile`.

 The output of this stage, the embedded artifact named `planfile`, can get consumed by subsequent stages in this pipeline.
-In this example, this occurs during the final stage in the pipeline.
+In this example, this occurs during the final stage of the pipeline.
 Additionally, more complex use cases that involve parent-child pipelines can also use plan files.

 **Manual Judgment stage**